-Monitoring and Evaluation and Data Collection: CNFA offers technical support to the project regarding USAID regulations, baseline studies, participatory rapid horticulture and livestock appraisal assessments, gender analysis, data collection tools, development of indicators, and training project staff in development evaluation to comply with ASF’s Performance Monitoring Plan (PMP).
-This includes designing the activity reporting formats, developing the data entry, analysis, and reporting software, and defining the data in-and-outflow mechanism.
-This assistance also includes efforts to build the capacity of TAP regional teams in the operation of the M&E systems.
+Monitoring and Evaluation and Data Collection: CNFA offered technical support to the project regarding USAID regulations, baseline studies, participatory rapid horticulture and livestock appraisal assessments, gender analysis, data collection tools, development of indicators, and training project staff in development evaluation to comply with ASF’s Performance Monitoring Plan (PMP).
+This included designing the activity reporting formats, developing the data entry, analysis, and reporting software, and defining the data in-and-outflow mechanism.
+This assistance also included efforts to build the capacity of TAP regional teams in the operation of the M&E systems.

-Environmental Compliance: CNFA works with ASF to ensure that the project and its associated grant activities are in compliance with USAID environmental regulations.
-This cooperative effort draws on CNFA’s experience in knowledge management, compliance, M&E studies, and reporting on matters relating to monitoring and mitigating any adverse environmental impact of project interventions.
+Environmental Compliance: CNFA worked with ASF to ensure that the project and its associated grant activities are in compliance with USAID environmental regulations.
+This cooperative effort drew on CNFA’s experience in knowledge management, compliance, M&E studies, and reporting on matters relating to monitoring and mitigating any adverse environmental impact of project interventions.

 CNFA spearheaded the Environmental Assessment (EA) of the Agribusiness Project, which involved identifying potentially significant environmental and social issues that could develop as a result of project activities throughout the life of the project.

 As a result of CNFA’s technical assistance to the EA, USAID approval was obtained, clearing the way for large grants.
 CNFA also helped ASF by training regional M&E staff and develop an environmental compliance system that incorporates USAID’s approval for grant activities.